Seibu 001 series: Formation

 The trains consist of eight cars per set.

 Interior

 Seating accommodation consists of 2+2 seating, with power outlets at all seats.
 The interior also features wheelchair spaces and a ladies’ powder room.
 Free WiFi is provided in all cars.

 History

 Seven sets were ordered as a replacement for the New Red Arrow EMUs.
 The first set was presented to reporters at Kotesashi depot on 14 February 2019.
 The 001 series entered revenue service on 16 March 2019.

 In 2020, the train type received the Blue Ribbon Award.

+On 21 October 2025, Seibu announced its plans to procure a restaurant train based on the 001 series.
+The new train will be composed of four cars.
+It is planned to enter service in March 2028 on various Seibu lines including the Ikebukuro Line, Shinjuku Line, and Chichibu Line.